 What is Siarad?

-- The scheme brings Welsh speakers and learners together for 10 hours of informal conversations in social settings.
+- This voluntary scheme brings Welsh speakers and learners together for 10 hours of informal conversations in social settings.

-- The scheme is available to learners on Intermediate (Canolradd), Advanced (Uwch) or Proficient (Hyfedredd) level courses.
+- The scheme is available to learners at Canolradd (Intermediate), Uwch (Advanced) and Gloywi (Proficiency) level courses.

 Tell me more: